-Practical and visually pleasing, acrylic splashbacks are a hugely popular choice for use within both kitchens and bathrooms.
-They provide a backdrop against the wall, which is durable and easy to maintain, protecting walls from grease when cooking, or water splashes from a tap.
-Acrylic splashbacks are inexpensive and a great choice for use within your home.
+Practical and visually pleasing, acrylic splashbacks are hugely popular in kitchens.
+They provide an inexpensive backdrop against the wall, are durable, easy to maintain, and protect walls from grease and grime.

 In a Hurry?
 Find top-rated kitchen tilers in your area by clicking the button below: